mdewey/dotnet-mac-sample/README.md

             <option>4</option>
             <option>5</option>
         </select>
     </div>
     <button class="btn btn-primary btn-lg" type="submit"> Add One </button>
 </form>
 ```

-This is doing a `POST` back to our server.
+This form is doing a `POST` back to our server.
 That means our server will need to accept the `POST`.
-Open up `HomeController.cshtml` and add the following code:
+Open up `HomeController.cshtml` and add the following code after the `Index` route:

 ```C#